ncschroeder/LeetCode-Problems/Can_Place_Flowers.md

     numFlowersPlaceable += (flowerbed.lastIndex - indexOfLast1) / 2

     /*
-    Find groups of 0's and their lengths in between the first and last 1's.
+    If the indices of the first and last 1's are different, find groups of 0's and their lengths in between the first and last 1's.
 For these groups, we can't place a flower at the first plot but after that, we can place 1 flower for every 2 plots.
-Have the loop include indexOfLast1 so the else block runs on the last iteration.
+Have the int range include indexOfLast1 so the else block runs on the last iteration.
     */
     var num0sInARow = 0